zhuocai/zhuocai.github.io/docs/index.md

 I am currently a first-year PhD student in Computer Science and Engineering in the Hong Kong University of Science and Technology.
 My supervisor is [Amir Goharshady](https://amir.goharshady.com).
 I am interested in the intersection of applied cryptography, blockchains, security & privacy, algorithms, game theory and formal verification.

-Before coming to HKUST, I received my Bechalor's degree in Automation from Tsinghua University.
+Before starting PhD, I was a MPhil in the same group during 2021~2023.
+Before coming to HKUST, I received my Bechalor's degree in Automation from Tsinghua University in 2021.

 <figure>
     <img src="images/eiffel-night.jpg"